Lota Cheek: Career

+Rise to National Stardom (1921–1922)

-Cheek gained initial public attention when she won a Boston beauty contest in 1921, earning a $1000 prize.
+Cheek gained initial public attention when she won a Boston beauty contest in 1921, earning a $1,000 prize ($18,170.50 in 2025).
 Her fame increased substantially when she won a major New York City beauty contest in 1922, defeating 6,000 contestants and earning the official title of "America's prettiest girl".

+Film Career and Studio Setbacks

+Following her pageant success, Cheek moved to Hollywood in 1922 to pursue silent films.
+To separate her film ambitions from her pageant persona, she adopted the stage name Laurette Taylor.
+She was under contract to Selznick Pictures, owned by Lewis J. Selznick.
+Her only screen appearance was in The Daughter Pays (1920).
+Her film career was cut short when Selznick Pictures faced financial instability and eventually entered bankruptcy in 1923, leaving several of her works as lost films.

+Broadway Reinvention and Stage Success

+Despite her film career setbacks and a highly publicized bigamy scandal in 1922—where it was revealed her husband F.L.
+Simmons was already married to another woman.
+Rather than fading away after the collapse of her film studio, Cheek returned to New York and reinvented herself as a serious stage actress under the name Lota Sanders.
+She became a staple of the 1920s Broadway.
+She became a star of the Earl Carroll's Vanities of 1923 and appeared in numerous productions.

 Her striking looks and long, unconventional tresses, which challenged the popular bobbed-hair fashion of the Flapper era, garnered significant media attention.
 This notoriety launched her acting career in New York.
 She appeared in several Broadway productions, most notably in Earl Carroll's Vanities of 1923, and other plays under the name Lota Sanders.
 She also worked as a model and music teacher.

 Her sudden fame led to a career in New York's theatrical scene.
 She appeared in the popular Broadway revues.
 She was also a model, notably appearing in advertisements for Colgate toothpaste in 1927.
 She appeared in many Broadway productions in total, sometimes under the name Lota Sanders after her marriage.

+She was a featured star in the 1923 edition of this famous, high-spectacle revue.
+Her prolific theater career included roles in The Dancing Girl (1923), The Vanities (1923), That Awful Mrs. Eaton (1924), Simon Called Peter (1924), and her major success in the comedy The Man from Toronto (1926).

+Retirement and "Preserving the Image"

+In 1930, after her final role in the play Cafe, Cheek retired from public life to focus on her family.
+By the 1940s, she was living in Tucson, Arizona, working as a private secretary.
+During this period, several major film studios offered her new contracts to return to the screen.
+Cheek politely declined every offer.
+She explained that she had created a specific image in the silent era as a young "serial" beauty and did not wish to "spoil" or tarnish that youthful legacy by appearing as an older woman in a different era of film.